hbrobotics/hbrc_ros_robot_platform/electrical/master_board/rev_a/to_do.md

 * (DONE) Are transistors necessary?
 Yes.
 * (DONE) Add a private ground return for the LED's with a jumper to disable?
   * (DONE)This could go on the outer rim of the Ground plane?
 It is "Ground like".
   * Add a NeoPixel connector?
+NO

 ## Servos and Sonars